zoisite-rb/zoisite-rb/guides/source/action_mailbox_basics.md

 After an incoming email is received via the configured ingress, it needs to be forwarded to a mailbox for actual processing by your application.
-Much like the [Rails router](routing.html) that dispatches URLs to controllers, routing in Action Mailbox defines which emails go to which mailboxes for processing.
+Much like the [Zoisite router](routing.html) that dispatches URLs to controllers, routing in Action Mailbox defines which emails go to which mailboxes for processing.
 Routes are added to the `application_mailbox.rb` file using regular expressions: